Tips to prepare for your trip!

 How do I get to the boat?

-At what time do I get to the boat?
+At what time do I get picked up in the morning to get to the boat?

-Between 10:30 and 11:30 am depending on number of people getting dropped off at different islands/boats.
+At 5am to be at the dock at 8:30am and on the boat by 10:30am, depending on number of people getting dropped off at different islands/boats.

 At what time do I leave the boat?